Shijingwen/Shijingwen.github.io/content/event/talk1-att/index.md

   postcode: '07921'
   country: United States

-summary: A research talk on mobile security.
+summary: A research talk introduced an AI framework for traffic demystification and anomaly detection.
-abstract: 'Despite 3GPP upgrades, IMS security on mobile devices lags behind, leading to vulnerabilities like DoS, SMS spoofing, privacy breaches, and covert communications.'
+abstract: 'In mobile networks, 80\% of traffic has unknown IP destinations.
+We developed an AI-based framework for traffic clustering and anomaly detection, integrating machine learning, statistics, and signal processing.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-07-26T13:00:00Z'
+date: '2024-08-26T13:00:00Z'
-date_end: '2024-07-26T14:00:00Z'
+date_end: '2024-08-26T14:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).